James L. Gulley, M.D., Ph.D.

 Dr. Gulley is an internationally recognized expert in cancer immunotherapy with a strong interest in prostate cancer.
 Since 1998 he has authored and run a variety of clinical trials at the NCI.
 These innovative, investigator-initiated studies involve the use of cancer immunotherapy to (a) initiate immune responses, (b) expand immune responses and/or (c) allow the immune responses to be effective within the tumor microenvironment.

-In addition to his role as the CIO Co-Director, Dr. James L. Gulley is also Director of the Medical Oncology Service, Office of the Clinical Director.
+In addition to his role as the CIO Co-Director, Dr. James L. Gulley is also the NCI Clinical Director.

 Areas of Expertise

 Information for Patients

 Learn more about our clinical trials and the highly specialized care teams that lead them.

 Dr. Gulley is especially interested in immunotherapy for prostate cancer.
 He works collaboratively with CIO translational researchers and others, and takes promising laboratory findings and uses these to design and conduct clinical trials.
 These innovative, investigator-initiated studies involve the use of cancer vaccines and other immunostimulatory agents to modulate the immune response in cancer patients, and the addition of other strategies to enhance immune-mediated killing.
 He has been instrumental in the clinical development from first-in-human studies through large efficacy seeking studies for multiple immunotherapy agents including Prostvac, avelumab and bintrafusp alfa, a first in class bifunctional antibody targeting PDL1 and TGF-beta.